+This effort follows the completion of the Dumbarton Corridor Transportation Study, and will consider the study's recommendations for the rail corridor.
 The Dumbarton Rail Corridor is a critical connector between residential neighborhoods in the East Bay and job centers on the San Francisco Peninsula.
-Together, the District and CBTP are exploring new, environmentally appropriate alternatives for a high quality, high-capacity public rail system.
+The District is exploring new, environmentally appropriate alternatives for a high quality, high-capacity public rail system.
 A strategic, community supported Dumbarton rail project could bring much-needed commute alternatives along with job and housing opportunities to the Bay Area.

 Process / Timeline:

 - Spring - Winter 2019: Kick-off Meetings with the Community and Stakeholders